-Teacher certification applicants are required to submit Praxis I and II scores to the College of Education’s Office of Teacher Education.
+Teacher certification applicants are required to submit CORE Academic Skills and Praxis II scores to the College of Education’s Office of Teacher Education.
 These applicants must also undergo a criminal background check, conducted by Marquette University.
 A second criminal background check is conducted at the state level when student teaching is completed, as part of the teacher license application.

 Individuals submitting applications for administrative licenses must undergo a criminal background check, conducted by the state, when their administrative program is complete and they submit their administrative license application to the state.

 Merit-based aid (graduate assistantships/fellowships) is available.
 Private scholarships may also be available.
 U.S. citizens and permanent residents may be eligible to apply for need-based federal aid (loans) to help fund their educational expenses as well.